 Mindfulness is becoming a buzzword in the performance and wellness worlds.
 But what does it really mean?
-One of the questions I'd like to ask as a form visualising mindfulness is: Are you mindful or mind full?

 Are you mindful or mind full?